 What Are Welding Defects?

 Defects often vary in size, shape, and extent based on the metal structure and the welding process.
 The major causes are the wrong choice of welding method or incorrect welding patterns.
-However, there are many other causes that may lead to specific flaws in a weldment.
+However, many other causes may lead to specific flaws in a weldment.

 Weld defects may occur inside or outside the metal, weakening the joints or affecting their appearance.
 While some flaws can be within permissible limits, others may lead to product rejection.
 Thus, it is essential to avoid weld failure.